TomWerner/sentiment_analysis/report.md

 We also tried using the counts instead of the simple binary inputs, but it made no difference for this model.

 ### Data Selection
-We knew we could do better than 81%, and we also knew that one way to improve was to use the inputs more wisely.
+We knew we could do better than 81%, and we also knew that one way to improve was to use the inputs more effectively.
 As it stood, using the counts, the word "the" would be significantly more important than "awful", "terrific", or "amazing", simply because "the" has such a high frequency of appearance.
 To deal with this we looked at three different data sources.
 Our basic count matrix, the TF-IDF transformed matrix, or the scikit-learn provided TF-IDF text extraction tool.

-Side note: the TF-IDF transformation is the text frequency-inverse document frequency transformation, which take into account both how many times a term appears in a single document (review), but also makes it less important if it appears in many documents.
+The TF-IDF transformation is the text frequency-inverse document frequency transformation, which take into account both how many times a term appears in a single document (review), but also makes it less important if it appears in many documents.
 This means words like "the" will be less important.

-We used three models on each of the three data options to make our decision.
+In order to empirically decide the best data source, we used 10-fold cross validation on our training dataset, using three models - we wanted to ensure that a single model performing poorly on a data source didn't overly influence our choice.

 Model | Input Type | 10-fold Accuracy | Stardard Dev
 --- | --- | --- | ---